IlIllII/collecobrary/README.md

 - OCW - A lot of OCW is pretty old and incomplete, but [MIT](https://ocw.mit.edu/index.htm), [Yale](https://oyc.yale.edu/courses), and [UCI](http://ocw.uci.edu/) seem to have pretty good OCW still.
 - Youtube Channels - A lot of universities and professors post lectures on youtube.
 [Stanford](https://www.youtube.com/c/stanford/playlists) is a good example.
 - [Berkeley Webcasts](https://wiki.archiveteam.org/index.php/UC_Berkeley_Course_Captures) - Massive archive of lecture recordings from before 2017 when they stopped doing them.
 - University departments - Often you can find course websites online and some of them may have complete materials, such as [Kellis Lab at MIT](http://compbio.mit.edu/compbio.html).
-Additionally, sometimes professors will post their courses on their personal websites, particularly if the course is high quality.
+Additionally, sometimes professors will post their courses on their personal websites.

-Generally I have found that the MOOCs and other "learning platforms" have courses that are pretty poor quality, but this is just one man's opinion.
+Generally I have found that the MOOCs and other "learning platforms" have courses that are pretty poor quality, but that's just my opinion.

 Good luck!

-## Currently on my to-do list

-1. Refactor code
-2. Write tests
-3. Add new courses
-4. Get a proper domain name